maurandco/contract/readme.md

 ## Displaying our work

 We love to show off our work.
-Unless agreed separately, we reserve the right to display all aspects of our creative work, including sketches, work-in-progress designs, open-source code, and the completed project on our portfolio and in articles on websites, in magazine articles, and in books.
+Unless agreed separately, we reserve the right to display all aspects of our creative work, including sketches, work-in-progress designs, open-source code, and the completed project on our portfolio, in articles on websites, in magazine articles, and in books.

 ## Browser testing